DerekFXu/Basic-Projects/README.md

 # Basic-Projects
-A folder for simple projects that are more for getting used to new methods than any impactful data science.
+A folder for my projects that were done to learn new technologies and methods.
+None of this work was done professionally or for any private data for clients.